 sudden weight loss, and

-some foods like citrus fruits, chocolate, potatoes, cheese, nuts, and coffee can also cause the development of a canker sore.
+Some foods, such as citrus fruits, chocolate, potatoes, cheese, nuts, and coffee, can also cause canker sores.

-They might also occur as a result of a weakened immune system, hormonal changes, or low levels of folate or vitamin B12.
+They might also occur due to a weakened immune system, hormonal changes, or low levels of folate or vitamin B12.

 You may even have a genetic predisposition to canker sores.
-They've actually been deemed an autoimmune disease.
-Canker sores are not contagious and about 20% of the population will experience one within their lifetime (men less often than women).
+They have actually been deemed an autoimmune disease.
+Canker sores are not contagious, and about 20% of the population will experience one within their lifetime (men less often than women).

 The cause of cold sores is better explained.
-They are caused by the herpes simplex type 1 virus.
-Upon the initial infection, usually in younger children, the virus presents as the cold or flu.
-Once infected, the virus is always present in the body and becomes activated by certain conditions like:
+They are caused by the herpes simplex virus type 1.
+Upon initial infection, usually in younger children, the virus presents as a cold or the flu.
+Once infected, the virus is always present in the body and becomes activated by certain conditions, such as:

 fever,